uk-tre/community-management/governance/Community_spaces.md

 We encourage community members unsure about the suitability of their communications to contact a member of the Community Management Working Group, one of its chairs or to write to our inbox at uktrecommunity@gmail.com

+If you find this list too difficult to keep up with, we are setting up an announcements only mailing list.

 ## Slack
 We've moved!
 We are no longer maintaining the previous slack channel within the RSE workspace